dbvisel/crossdante/README.md

 # crossdante

-An attempt at facing-page translation
+An app for facing-page translation.
 This still needs a great deal of work!
+Where things are:

  * _app/_ are the raw application files
   * _app/js/modules_ is the general code